thatguystone/paratec/README.md

 Table tests are useful for when you need to test a single thing with a bunch of different inputs.
 Rather than copy-pasting the same code over and over again, modifying only the arguments, you can create a table (as seen in the example) and have paratec iterate it for you.
 This has the advantage that each iteration runs in its own environment and that each iteration is a separate test.

 `PARATECV(test_name, _table_vector)` is used to create such a test, and it takes all the same arguments as `PARATEC()`.

+### Benchmarks

+Benchmarks are, by default, skipped.
+In order to run them, they must be enabled with `-b`/`--bench`/`PTBENCH=1`.
+Benchmarks are like any other test, except that they must run what they want to time in a loop (as in the example).

+A benchmark may be called multiple times as Paratec tries to scale the test to get good timings.
+Unlike a normal test, however, any cleanup function given is run _after_ all iterations and timings have finished.
+Also, any cleanup and teardown functions will be called directly before and after every set of iterations; that is, setup and teardown functions may be called multiple times for each benchmark.

 ## API